evga/retard.js/README.md

   TAG('button')('Click me!')
 )
 ```
-I think the first way (property syntax) is cooler so I'm gonna use it for the rest of this document.
+I personally prefer the property syntax so I'm gonna use it for the rest of this document.

 > [!NOTE]
 > Most javascript libraries that allow the creation of elements with pure code use many parameters inside a single function call, like `newTag('div', {attr: value}, [child1, child2, ...])` - this quickly becomes a nightmare to maintain since there are too many nested parenthesis eventually.
-This library takes a different approach.

 > [!TIP]
 > You can rename the `TAG` object when you import it!